chepaqq/image-service/README.md

-## Jungle Test Task: Image Upload and Authentication Service
+## Image Upload and Authentication Service

 This is a test task for creating a service that allows users to register, authenticate, upload images, and retrieve their uploaded images.